KenyaChauche/subreddit-classification/README.md

  **Pro Tip 2:** When building your webscraper, use the `sleep` function to make time in between your individual requests.

  **Pro Tip 3:** Build your scraper, and rigorously test it on a few pages to make sure it works before setting it loose on all of Reddit.
+Design your scraper so the data you collect is acceible even after your scraper crashes in the night.

  **Pro tip 4:** Scrape early, scrape often.
 Unlike earlier projects, you're collecting your own data, and you won't be able to even start modeling until you've collected all of this.